chrisLanderson/MetaOmics_Workshop/README.md

   - BLAST

 **qiime2-env:**
-  - QIIME2 and associated dependencines
+  - QIIME2 and associated dependencies

 Installing the above software plus the dependencies will take ~7GB of storage and ~20 minutes.
 This can be installed on an external storage device as well.
 If you have any of these tools already installed on your computer, the miniconda installation script will not overwrite any existing software.
 During the installation, the miniconda3 directory will be created in the current working directory where you run the script.

 ### Mac
 In order to download the shell script used for installation, you will need the curl command line tool.
 I believe this comes installed on every Mac though.
-I suggest running the following commands to download and run the installation script from whichever direcotry you wish to install the software.
+I suggest running the following commands to download and run the installation script from whichever directory you wish to install the software.

 ```bash
 curl -Lo conda_install_mac.sh https://tinyurl.com/conda-omics-mac